 - Spread frosting over cakes, stack and ice the whole cake with frosting.
 Spread toasted coconut over top and down sides.

 - In a mixing bowl, beat together cream cheese and butter.
 Add vanilla, then add 2 cups of powdered sugar.
-Beat in the lime juice – beating and scraping sides of bowl all the while, then add remaining powdered sugar 1/2 cup at a time until you reach desired consistency and sweetness.
+Beat in the lime juice – beating and scraping sides of bowl all the while, then (if not sweet enough) add remaining powdered sugar ½ cup at a time until you reach desired consistency and sweetness.
 Adjust with more lime juice if desired.

 - Toasted Coconut: Spread on baking sheet and bake in a pre-heated 375 for about 5-10 minutes.
 Stir often.
 Let cool.
 I like to cook mine until some of the coconut is lightly browned.